OpenSUTD/DDDDDDDDDD/README.md

 This repo?
 It was loosely inspired by [this legendary GitHub repository](https://github.com/eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee/eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee) ([story here](https://linuxwit.ch/blog/2018/12/e98e/)), but instead of manymany `e`s, we are doing manymany`D`s!
 Why?
 Because we're SUTD, and big `D` is our thing, and we want to collect all kinds of `D`s!

 This is also inspired by other repositories set up during previous Hacktoberfests to encourage people from all around the globe to make their first public contributions on GitHub and the online open source community.

+## What is OpenSUTD?

+OpenSUTD was created to fufill a desire to create a community to:

+* provide a way for people to spawn and sustain decentralised initiatives
+* promote an organic movement in school to embrace open sharing and collaboration
+* maintain a space for free and open knowledge sharing within and outside of the SUTD Community

+OpenSUTD is not a fifth row where there is the notion of a member vs non-member.
+The only thing we recognise is contributions, and anyone can contribute.
+Contribution is not limited to code!
+We're always looking out for writers, designers, evangelists, community managers and more.

+If you would like to get started but don't know how, do contact `timothy_liu[at]mymail.sutd.edu.sg`.

 ## Detailed Help/Guides